pratikiitgn/Bigger_quadcopter/README.md

 1) First shutdown the QGroundControl and install dependancies by - ```sudo pip3 install pymavlink pyserial```
 2) Open the terminal in Firmware directory and run this code - ```./Tools/mavlink_shell.py /dev/ttyACM0```

+### What is file descriptor?

+1) It is an index the file descriptor table.
+2) For each process in an operating system, there is a process control box (PCB).
+PCB keeps track of the context of the process.
+One of the field within this is called as file descriptor table (FDT).
+FDT holds pointers to 'resources'.
+The resources means a) Files, b) terminal i/o, c) pipes, d) sockets, e) devices etc.